-- Step 2 Check the HX Data Platform box on the Select Upgrade tab. - Note Combining a Catalog Upgrade with any other type of upgrade is not supported. - Step 3 Upload the locally saved Catalog file.
-Drag and drop the file into the target or click the target to browse to the file location.
-The Catalog file upload operation is complete. - Step 4 Click Upgrade to complete the upgrade. - a) To monitor progress of the upgrade tasks on an HX storage cluster, click the Activity page in HX Connect. - Step 5 Click on the System Information page and verify that all disks have been claimed by HXDP and are in use.
+Step 2 Check the e HX Data Platform box on the Select Upgrade tab.
+Note Combining a Catalog Upgrade with any other type of upgrade is not supported.
+Step 3 - he locally saved Catalog file.
+Drag and drop the file into the target or click the target to browse to the file location. log file upload operation is complete.
+Step 4 Click Up grade to complete the upgrade. a) To m onitor progress of the upgrade tasks on an HX storage cluster, click the Activity page in HX Connect.
+Step 5 Click on the System Information page and verify that all disks have been claimed by HXDP and are in use.